Getting a Graduate Job in Accounting

 There are a wide range of disciplines to choose from and within each area there are different roles on offer.
 Some firms might ask you to specify which area you’d like to pursue during the application process, while companies with graduate programmes might let you gain experience in different fields to have a better idea of what’s out there.

 Here are some fields for your consideration:

 - Forensic accounting

 What’s working life like?

 In an accountancy firm, you can expect to spend a substantial amount of time out of the office visiting and auditing clients on-site.
-Working in finance departments in commercial or public companies would involve playing an integral role as part of the larger organisation.
+Working in finance departments in commercial or public companies also involve playing an integral role in the organisation.

 In both instances, there may be off-peak and peak periods – the latter would mean a heightened level of pressure during busier times such as financial quarterlies and closing of accounts at year ends.
 Such periods aside, however, accountants generally enjoy a reasonable work-life balance.